Part 1, Part 2

 The information will help to equip you so that you're able to provide this aspect of your 'duty of care'.
 This will be particularly helpful if you've struggled when dealing with employee burn-out, 'nervous breakdowns' and depression in the past.

 If you haven't 'struggled' with employee burn-out, have never given it a thought or couldn't care less, please do just read this article.
 Don't let yourself turn into another Ralph.
-I'd also love you to look at the results of a Canadian study so that you can appreciate how much sickness absence is due to mental health problems.
+I'd also love you to look at the results of a Canadian study so that you can appreciate how much absence through sickness is due to mental health problems.

 If you're thinking about how you communicate with your staff, you may also be interested in my page about Interpreting Body Language.

-I suspect it didn't take long for you to realise that your qualifications and the fact that you'd been judged (or you judged yourself) suitable for the role hadn't prepared you for dealing with 'people problems' and managing their stress (let alone your own!).
+I suspect it didn't take long for you to realise that your qualifications and the fact that you'd been judged (or you'd judged yourself) suitable for the role hadn't prepared you for dealing with 'people problems' and managing their stress (let alone your own!).

 That person knocking on your door asking if they could speak to you may not have wanted to discuss their workload, colleagues, systems or processes.